Awesome Muscular System Hand Craft for Kids

 This is a wonderful fine motor activity for kids since you have to thread the yarn through the straws.
 My daughter did most of it but had some trouble with the longer straws and got tired and needed my help which I was glad to do.

-Our hands have been well-loved as there are starting to rip, you can also do this with a thicker cardboard if you’d prefer something more sturdy.
+Our hands have been well-loved as they are starting to rip, you can also do this with thicker cardboard if you’d prefer something more sturdy.
 Our students adored this craft and the other parents were impressed with what their kids had retained from our class.

 It’s a wonderful feeling to know that the students are actually listening when I’m talking, lol, because it never feels like that in class.